being-jananee/BankingApplication/README.md

 # BankingApplication
-This is a sample banking Application
+This is a sample banking Application.